prajall/drag-and-drop/README.md

 4. Move the selected element in desired location.
 5. Press `space` or `Enter` to set the item in the new position.

+6. Press `Shift + N` to open a New Board Dialog modal.

 ---

 ## Known Limitations/Trade-offs